FitzwilliamMuseum/egyptiancoffins/_pakepu/decoration.md

     image: brushstroke2.jpg
     caption: Detail of Pakepu's inner coffin showing the thinly applied painted decoration, which looks almost watercolour-like.
   -
+    image: myringfinger.jpg
+    caption: Simple and sparse decoration showing the under-drawings in carbon-based black paint.
+  -
     image: brushstroke3.jpg
     caption: Detail showing the beginning and end of the brushstrokes on Pakepu's inner coffin.
   -